Nitishpatil27/Real-estate-price-prediction/README.md

 - BHK
 - Number of bathrooms

     The model was evaluated using standard regression performance metrics and showed strong predictive capability on unseen validation data.
 The model achieved an R² score of approximately 0.85–0.90, indicating that it can explain most of the variance in house prices based on the selected features.

 ## Benefits
 - Instant house price estimation
 - Data-driven property valuation
 - Reduces manual estimation errors
 - Demonstrates full ML lifecycle
-- Shows ML → API → Frontend integration
-- Reusable prediction API for other apps

 ## Future Improvements
 - Add advanced models (XGBoost, Gradient Boosting)